rexyim/notes/hping3.md

     --apd-send Send the packet described with APD (see docs/APD.txt)

 > So why hping3 is so useful ?
-> so imagine a scenario where the device you are trying to enumerate is not responsive to icmp.
+>Imagine a scenario where the device you are trying to enumerate is not responsive to icmp.
 With hping3 we can send spl packets to specific or all ports to enumerate the device.
+Pretty much to check if it is online.

 >Here are some basic usage of hping3
 >Lets start with basic ping scan